 This is a Pierce County Parks property sandy swimming area, concessions, picnic areas This is a hugely popular area with both swimmers and boaters.
 Go early to find a place to park (there is a parking fee).

 Private campground with day passes available.
 Reader Kim likes that this private, Christian camp doesn’t allow alcohol or profanity and says that the atmosphere seems less rowdy as a result.
-It’s 5.00 per person/kids 7 and under are free.
-They do also have overnight accommodations and rent to groups, so expect lots of company on busy weekends.
+There are some fees here.
+Group rentals are also available for overnight retreats and such.

 A swimming beach (no lifeguards), play area, and boat rentals.

 CAUTION: 5/15/20 – Toxic algae advisory at Spanaway Lake.
 Areas of the lake with algae are unsafe for people and pets.
 Please visit the Tacoma-Pierce County Health Department website for more information about algae conditions.